-You can download our newsletter - published in German (print version) und English (online version) twice a year.
+You can download our newsletter - published in German (print and online version), English and Spanish (online version) twice a year.
 For questions, simply send us an e-mail.

 All over the world, for much of this year, people's everyday lives have been impacted by the effects of the Corona pandemic.
 For many Waldorf Schools, Waldorf Kindergartens and therapeutic education institutions in our worldwide movement the adverse effects are threatening their very existence.
 Our appeal for donations has mitigated the consequences of the Corona crisis, and our Joint action: Corona Aid has already been able to help in many places.
 Where your donations have already had a positive impact and why help is still urgently needed, we report in "Waldorf Worldwide".